zhouxiao-coder/test_docs/README.rst

 Usually, a different dataset that left out during training phase should be used to evaluate the models.
 However, we are lucky enough to know the real answer: :math:`w=2, b=0.3`, thus a better option is to check out model parameters directly.

 In PaddlePaddle, training is just to get a collection of model parameters, which are :math:`w` and :math:`b` in this case.
-Each parameter is saved in an individual file in the popular ``numpy`` array format.
+Each parameter is saved in an individual file in the popular :code:`numpy` array format.
 Here is the code that reads parameters from the last pass.

     .. code-block:: python